khsamonte/blog/public/markdown/japanese/first-year-studying-japanese.md

 ### Anki

 I just use a single deck that has all the Japanese words, phrases, and grammar patterns I want to learn.
+All of the cards in my deck came from my own immersion.
+As of posting, I have 1,001 cards in my deck, and my goal by next year is to reach 10,000 cards.

 I have two types of cards:

 + １）Vocab cards: The Kanji of the word in front.
 This comprises ~90% of my cards.
 + ２）Sentence cards with the highlighted word: For words with multiple definitions, I use sentences with the target word highlighted in front.
 This comprises ~10% of my cards.